Reed, McClain, Roullier, Nicholson out for Skins vs. Giants | FlamboroughReview.com

-ASHBURN, Va. — Defensive lineman Terrell McClain, centre Chase Roullier and safety Montae Nicholson will miss the Washington Redskins' game against the New York Giants.
+ASHBURN, Va. — Tight end Jordan Reed, defensive lineman Terrell McClain, centre Chase Roullier and safety Montae Nicholson will miss the Washington Redskins' game against the New York Giants.

-Coach Jay Gruden announced Wednesday that those players were ruled out for Thursday night's game.
+Coach Jay Gruden said Wednesday that seven or eight players will be game-time decisions Thursday night, indicating that left tackle Trent Williams is among that group.

-There might be others sidelined, too: Gruden said seven or eight players will be game-time decisions, indicating that left tackle Trent Williams and tight end Jordan Reed are among that group.
+This will be Reed's fourth consecutive game out with a hamstring injury.

 With second-stringer Roullier out with a broken right hand, and starting centre Spencer Long one of four players put on injured reserve this week by the Redskins — along with left guard Shawn Lauvao, running back Chris Thompson and wideout Terrelle Pryor — Tony Bergstrom will start at centre.